How to Become a Kindergarten Teacher

 Tests to Pass for Teaching Kindergarten

 In addition, those who wish to become kindergarten teachers must pass the necessary examinations for becoming a general elementary school teacher.
-Although the specific exams vary by state, they generally consist of a general skills exams as well as a subject matter competency exam.
+Although the specific exams vary by state, they generally consist of a general skills exam as well as a subject matter competency exam.
 The subject matter competency exam must be specific to elementary school.

-Apply for Certification to Teach Kindergarten
+Apply for Certification to Become a Kindergarten Teacher

-Once the prospective Kindergarten teacher has passed the required exams, completed the courses required for their Bachelor's Degree and teacher preparation program, and successfully completed their student teaching experience, they must apply for licensure with their state.
+Once the prospective kindergarten teacher has passed the required exams, completed the courses required for their bachelor's degree and teacher preparation program and successfully completed their student teaching experience, they must apply for licensure with their state.

 Anyone who intends to teach kindergarten must be certified in the state in which he or she plans to work, but the licensing requirements vary from state to state.
 Individuals can contact the Board of Education in his or her state for information on the requirements for kindergarten teachers.
 Typically, these requirements consist of graduating from a state-approved teacher education program in addition to passing the required exams.
-Some states may even expect their kindergarten teachers to obtain additional education, such as a Master's Degree.
+Some states may even expect their kindergarten teachers to obtain additional education, such as a master's degree.